Kidney Cancer Treatment in Hyderabad — Expert Oncology Care Across 7 Locations

 Kidney cancer is often called a 'silent' tumour — the classic triad of symptoms (blood in urine, flank pain, and palpable abdominal mass) occurs together in fewer than 10% of patients, and many early-stage tumours produce no symptoms at all.
 Signs to be aware of include:

 If you notice blood in the urine — even once — consult a specialist immediately.
-Haematuria is never normal and warrants prompt investigation.
+Haematuria is never normal and warrants prompt investigation — you can hear one patient describe how spotting blood in his urine led to his kidney cancer diagnosis.
 Speak to a CION kidney cancer oncologist if you have symptoms or known risk factors.

 Why Patients Choose CION for Kidney Cancer Treatment in Hyderabad